Tomi-Beep/design-of-algorithms/laboratory-problems/greedy/README.md

 # Greedy Problems

-## Problewm 1: Minimum Varied Number - Difficulty: 800
+## Problem 1: Minimum Varied Number - Difficulty: 800
 Find the minimum number with the given sum of digits `s` such that all digits in it are distinct (i.e., all digits are unique).

 ### Example